 There are several reasons:

 First, world heritage sites are the best the world has to offer.
-Yes, there are some stinkers in there, but more often than not I’ve been pleasantly surprised at a place that I otherwise knew nothing about and I never would have visited if it wasn’t on the list.
+Yes, there are some stinkers in there, but more often than not I’ve been pleasantly surprised at a place that I otherwise knew nothing about and I would never have visited if it wasn’t on the list.
 If not for being listed I never would have visited the Temples of Horyu-ji, the Island of Rennell, Mulu National Park, L’Anse aux Meadows or Ceský Krumlov.
 As a rule of thumb, I can say that visiting a world heritage site will be worth the time and effort if you are in the area.
 It isn’t a guarantee but the odds are very good.

 Second, it is more meaningful than just saying I visited a country.
 If someone says they’ve been to Egypt, what does that mean?
 Does it mean they visited the ancient Egyptian ruins?
 Does it mean they had a layover at the airport in Cairo?
 Does it mean they spent one night at a Hilton before leaving?
 It is a fundamentally different thing to say you’ve been to the pyramids than it is to say you’ve been to Egypt.
 It is more specific and it has more meaning.
-If you look the list of world heritage sites I’ve visited, you can have far greater understanding of where I’ve been and what I’ve done than looking at list of political boundaries I’ve set foot in.
+If you look the list of world heritage sites I’ve visited, you can have far greater understanding of where I’ve been and what I’ve done than looking at a list of political boundaries I’ve set foot in.
 You can see I only visited one site in Hungary, none in Slovakia and most of the sites in Australia and Japan.

 Finally, having a list or some theme to your travels is fun.
 I don’t visit places just to check things off on a list.
 I’ve passed up many world heritage sites because they just didn’t seem worth the time and effort.
 I could probably have had 50-100 more sites under my belt if that was all I cared about.
 That being said, it is fun to have a list and it provides me an interesting hook to blog about and excuse to visit new places.